SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query9rollup.png)

-3. In the Psql console copy and paste the following to execute the updated function
+3. In the **New Query** console enter the following to execute the updated function .

 ```
 SELECT rollup_http_request();